ndd21/PHYS281/docs/demo-flow-control.md

 Coding in Python is fun!
 ```

-The [keywords][keyword] used here are `for` and `in`.
-The value after `in` is the sequence to be
+The @(keywords) used here are `for` and `in`.
+The value after `in` is the sequence to be iterated
-iterated through; it can be any
-[**iterator**](https://www.w3schools.com/python/python_iterators.asp), which in Python is any object
+through; it can be any @(iterable), which in Python is any object that contains a set of values that
-that contains a set of values that can be moved through.
-The value between `for` and `in` will
+can be moved through.
+The value between `for` and `in` will contain the current value from the
-contain the current value from the sequence and can be used within the loop.
-It is a variable and
-can be named whatever you want it to be.
+sequence and can be used within the loop.
+It is a variable and can be named whatever you want it to
+be.

 ### Useful `for` loop tips

 #### `range`

-The [`range`](https://docs.python.org/3/library/functions.html#func-range) built-in function is very
+The [`range`](https://docs.python.org/3/library/functions.html#func-range) @(built-in) function is
-useful in `for` loops to allow you to loop over a set of increasing or decreasing integer numbers.
+very useful in `for` loops to allow you to loop over a set of increasing or decreasing integer
-`range` can take either one, two or three integer value arguments:
+numbers. `range` can take either one, two or three integer value arguments:

 ```python
 # loop over the numbers 0 to 4 in steps to 1 (range goes from 0 to one less than the argument)